Table of Contents

 short subject 2: She Maintained Herself by her Sewing Machine: Lavinia Foy

-Mary Bowne arrived in Worcester as a saleswoman for the Royal Worcester Corset Company but by year’s end she had launched the Corset H Company, located in a factory building two blocks from City Hall.
+Arriving in Worcester as a saleswoman for the Royal Worcester Corset Company, by year’s end Bowne had launched the Corset H Company located in a factory building two blocks from City Hall.
 The company grew to overflow at its 8,000 square foot first location as its “Ivy Corset” model became nationally famous.
 A family member comes to join her in Worcester and she focuses on marketing her popular product lines.

 short subject 3: An Insult to the Colored Woman